usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

   3.727000    3      8      1   0.024010
   3.727000    3      9      1   0.024010

-In the example, node ID 8 started to receive a talk spurt at time 3.727s, on call ID 1, with a mouth-to-ear latency of 24 ms (see Figure 1 of [NIST.IR.8206]_).
+In the example, node ID 8 started to receive a talk spurt at time 3.727 s, on call ID 1, with a mouth-to-ear latency of 24 ms (see Figure 1 of [NIST.IR.8206]_).